L3-N0X/spicetify-dj-info/README.md

 To toggle the visibility of DJ information, follow these steps:

 1. Open Spotify
-2. Locate the menu icon on the top-right corner of the interface (your profile picture) and click on the icon.
+2. Locate the menu icon on the top-right corner of the interface (your profile picture) and click on the icon
-3. In the menu, find the option 'DJ Info'.
+3. In the menu, find the option 'DJ Info'
-4. In the sub-menu click on the toggle switch to hide or show the DJ information for either playlists or now playing.
+4. In the sub-menu click on the toggle switch to hide or show whatever you want
-5. Wait for the reload
+5. Click on Apply Changes to make your settings visible

 ## 🌐 Credits